-There is a big difference between a stock market crash and small correction.
+There is a noteworthy distinction between a complete market meltdown and a common 10% market correction.
 If the companies you own are established and successful, they are likely to return to their pre - crash price before long, making holding on the wisest decision.
-Warren Buffett takes this idea one step further and often goes on a buying spree when markets turn, essentially buying additional shares of his top stock picks at a big discount and listening to his own advice, 'Be fearful when others are greedy and greedy when others are fearful.'
+Warren Buffett takes this thought a notch higher and frequently goes on a buying binge when markets turn, purchasing additional shares of his favorite stocks at a major markdown and tuning in to his own recommendation of being greedy when others are scared, and being scared when others are greedy.

 A Risk Adjusted Trading Strategy Should be Followed for Your Retirement Assets